jamescasbon/fastinterval/README.rst

-An simple interval class for DNA sequences
+An simple interval class for DNA sequences from FASTA files that provides fast access to sequences and methods for interval logic on those sequences.

-Typically, you will create a genome and then use that object to create intervals.
+Usually you will create a `Genome` and then use that object to create intervals.
 The intervals have a sequence property that will look up the actual sequence::